 The pituitary consists of a front (anterior) and back (posterior) portion.
-In the anterior pituitary, growth hormone (GH), adrenocorticotrophic hormone (ACTH), thyroid-stimulating hormone (TSH), luteinising hormone (LH), follicle-stimulating hormone (FSH), and prolactin are produced.
+In the anterior pituitary, growth hormone (GH), adrenocorticotrophic hormone (ACTH), thyroid-stimulating hormone (TSH), luteinising hormone (LH), follicle-stimulating hormone (FSH) and prolactin are produced.
 They affect particular “target” tissues throughout the body, including the thyroid gland, adrenal glands, ovaries (women), and testes (men).
 In the posterior pituitary, oxytocin and antidiuretic hormone (ADH), produced in the hypothalamus, are stored for release.
-ADH controls the amount of water that the kidneys excrete, which in turn helps regulate the balance of water in the body.
-Oxytocin stimulates the contraction of the uterus during and after childbirth and is responsible for stimulating the release of milk during breastfeeding.
+Some of the normal functions of these hormones are described below.

 - Prolactin: stimulates breast milk production after childbirth.